kdizon/2P-OPM/code/control/README.md

 # FastMC — Fast multi-camera acquisition for 2P-OPM

-FastMC provides NI-DAQ–driven timing for one to three PCO Edge cameras, the OPM galvo, and optional LED control, with Micro-Manager used as the **viewer only**.
+FastMC provides NI-DAQ–driven timing for one or more PCO Edge cameras (validated with up to 3), the OPM galvo, and optional LED control, with Micro-Manager used as the **viewer only**.
 The hardware timing and limits come from `FastMC_core.py`; `FastMC.py` is the user-editable runner/config.

 ---